dariogod/emotion-learning/README.md

 ### 1. Data Augmentation

 We use Anthropic's Claude API to analyze the emotional content of both the premise and hypothesis separately in each MNLI pair.
-Each component receives:
+Each component receives three emotion dimension scores:

 - **Emotional Intensity**: How emotionally charged the text is (0.0-1.0)
-- **Valence**: How positive or negative the emotion is (0.0-1.0)
+- **Valence**: How positive (1.0) or negative (0.0) is the emotional content
+- **Arousal**: How exciting/stimulating (1.0) or calming/soothing (0.0) is the content

-Additionally, we compute an **Emotional Contrast** score that measures the emotional difference between premise and hypothesis.
+Additionally, we compute an **Emotional Contrast** score that measures the emotional difference between premise and hypothesis across all three dimensions.

 The `data_augmentation.py` script handles this process and produces an augmented dataset with these scores.